ibutsu/mocha-ibutsu-reporter/README.md

 ## Merging files

 Results are merged using the `merge-results` command.
-If no output file is set, results are by default exported to `.ibutsu.xml` file with UUIDv4 set as it's name, and can be found in the directory with individual result files.
-Any options set in the cypress config file can be overriden by passing options to the cli program.
+If no output file is set, results are by default exported to `.ibutsu.xml` file with UUIDv4 set as its name, and can be found in the directory with individual result files.
+Any options set in the cypress config file can be overriden by passing options to the CLI program.

 ### Options